128technology/docs/docs/config_vrf_learning.md

 ### Tenant to VRF Mapping

-128T routers use Tenants to segment L3 traffic in the forwarding plane.
+SSR routers use Tenants to segment L3 traffic in the forwarding plane.
 VRF provides L3 segmentation at the routing layer.
-A 128T router does not have any VRF definitions associated with an interface.
+An SSR router does not have any VRF definitions associated with an interface.
 Instead, an interface can be assigned a tenant to denote all traffic coming from that interface to be classified as that tenant.
 The VRF-Tenant mapping is used for redistributing connected routes and for mapping services.

 Use the following example to create a basic configuration for mapping a tenant to a VRF:
 ```